-- 1. Sibling priority is not given across the school levels with the exception of Madeira Beach Fundamental K-8 and James B. Sanderlin K-8.
+- 1. Sibling priority is not given across the school levels except for Madeira Beach Fundamental K-8 and James B. Sanderlin K-8.
 For example, a student applying to an elementary Fundamental school who has a sibling attending a Fundamental middle school does not receive sibling priority status. - 2.
 Students entitled to initial sibling priority wait list status will immediately lose that status if the sibling already in attendance at the program is removed or dismissed from the school or program, - 3.
-Students entitled to newly invited sibling priority will immediately lose that status if the sibling who has accepted the invitation to attend the following year withdraws or loses the acceptance. - 4.
 A student who loses priority status will be placed on the regular wait list in accordance with the randomly assigned number.